ilg-physics-ucsb/physics6-manual/6BL/Lab1.md

 <!-- :::Exercise -->

 :::::: Question
 Consider two different pendulums of equal mass and tied to strings of equal length, but which differ in the following way: The first is a sphere, similar to those used in this experiment.
 The second is a lengthy rod, tied at one end.
-(See [Fi](#Fi-twoPendulums)) Which pendulum has a longer period? **Hint: Think about the center of mass and what that means for the effective length.**
+(See [Fi](#Fi-twoPendulums).)
+Which pendulum has a longer period? **Hint: Think about the center of mass and what that means for the effective length.**

 :::Figure twoPendulums
 ![Figure 2](imgs/Lab1/TwoPendulums.png)<!--{max-width=200px max-height=200px}-->